The organizing committee of STRC has the pleasure to announce the call for abstracts for the 2018 Swiss Transport Research Conference.

 The conference is a forum that brings together Swiss researchers adopting many different approaches to understanding transport phenomena.
 As such, the conference hosts topics across a wide spectrum in transport and land use: from logistics and travel behavior, traffic engineering, railway engineering, to environmental impact analysis and land use modeling.
 The following keynote speakers have confirmed their attendance:

+To submit a paper, please prepare an abstract (no more than 200 words) with a standard text processor, and submit it to email@example.com.
+Please save the file as Surname1_surname2_strc18.
 To encourage participation, a full paper will be assigned to every researcher who will be responsible for giving feedback to the authors during the presentation.

-|Date:||17 (noon) - 19 (noon) May 2017|
+|Date:||16 (noon) - 18 (noon) May 2018|

 |Venue:||Monte Verità, Ascona|